KamoHovhann/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly avilabe, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?
   Load balancers protects the system from DDoS attacks by shifting attack traffic.
   The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.